Welcome to Murray

-Including New Concord, Hazel, Blood River & Cypress Bay
+Including New Concord, Hazel, Blood River and Cypress Bay

 Located near the Tennessee border, Murray, Kentucky, is a delightful town packed with charm and entertainment the whole family can enjoy.
 Located just 15 minutes from Kentucky Lake, Murray offers easy access to outdoor recreation and in-town shopping at one of several locally owned boutiques.
 Murray State University adds a youthful presence to community culture, as well, providing a state-of-the-art venue for visitors to enjoy sporting events, gallery exhibitions, theatrical performances and more.